 A Tour of Central America

-Nearly a month in the company of a group of strangers - this may or may not be interesting.
-Amongst our group, assembling in Panama, are some single females, one lovely idiosyncratic Polish lady, several teachers, (it’s the school holidays), one honeymoon couple, one artist from Brighton with her henpecked partner and a chemist from South Africa who is partial to beer and describes himself as a cantankerous old bastard.
+Nearly a month, in the company of a group of strangers travelling northwards through Central America to Guatemala.
+This may - or may not - be interesting.
+Amongst our group, assembling in Panama, are some single females, one lovely idiosyncratic Polish lady, several teachers, (it’s the school holidays), one honeymoon couple, one artist from Brighton with her henpecked partner and a chemist from South Africa, who is partial to beer and describes himself as a cantankerous old bastard.
 Our guide is a young Nicaraguan called Leon, tending to roly-poly.

 The Panama Canal

-A bus (Artist and her husband have grabbed the front seat) through beautiful lush countryside to Panama's southwest Chiriqui Province, a high volcanic region replete with coffee, bananas and sugarcane.
-Onto a little hotel near the town of Boquete, which turns out to be a naturalist’s heaven.
+A bus (Artist and her husband have grabbed the front seat) through beautiful lush countryside, via the city of David (that sounds like a lift from the Bible), to Panama's southwest Chiriqui Province.
+This is a high volcanic region, replete with coffee, bananas and sugarcane.
+Onto a little hotel, near the town of Boquete, which turns out to be a naturalist’s heaven.
 There are gushing streams, bright birds, assorted butterflies, tiny red frogs and exotic flowers at every turn.
-It seems that this is also the realtor’s heaven.
+It seems that this is also a realtor’s heaven.
 The area is rapidly becoming the retirement capital of the world.
-The climate is good, it’s cheap and beautiful and there are bill boards slapped all over the surrounding hills telling us so.
+The climate is good, it’s cheap and beautiful and there are billboards slapped all over the surrounding hills telling us so.